Topzle Topzle

 Cassowary

 Cassowaries (Indonesian: kasuari; Biak: man suar 'bird strong'; Tok Pisin: muruk; Papuan: kasu weri 'horned head') are flightless birds of the genus Casuarius, in the order Casuariiformes.
 They are classified as ratites, flightless birds without a keel on their sternum bones.
 Cassowaries are native to the tropical forests of New Guinea (Western New Guinea and Papua New Guinea), the Moluccas (Seram and Aru Islands), and northeastern Australia.
 Three cassowary species are extant.
-The most common, the southern cassowary, is the third-tallest and second-heaviest living bird, smaller only than the ostrich and emu.
-The other two species are the northern cassowary and the dwarf cassowary; the northern cassowary is the most recently discovered and the most threatened.
+The most common, the southern cassowary, is the fourth-tallest and third-heaviest living bird, smaller only than the two species of ostrich and the emu.
+The other two species of cassowary are the northern cassowary and the dwarf cassowary; the northern cassowary is the most recently discovered and the most threatened.
 A fourth, extinct, species is the pygmy cassowary.
 Cassowaries are very wary of humans, but if provoked, they are capable of inflicting serious, even fatal, injuries.
 They are known to attack both dogs and people.
 The cassowary has often been labelled "the world's most dangerous bird", although in terms of recorded statistics, it pales in comparison to the common ostrich, which kills two to three humans per year in South Africa.

 Tables